-After starting a project on the EditMate Dashboard, you can use a custom-branded Uploader to collect short videos from anyone on your team.
+After starting a project on the EditMate Dashboard, you can design and publish a custom-branded Uploader to collect short videos from anyone at your company.

-Then review and choose your favorite videos, then Request a Video Editor to cut the footage into an on-brand, polished, ready-to-share video series.
+Once you review and select your favorite videos, you can then Request a Video Editor to cut the footage into an on-brand, polished, ready-to-share video series.

-Then, make them easily accessible to your team by creating and sharing a Video Channel.
+Lastly, make the finished videos easily accessible to your team by creating and sharing a Video Channel.
 Or, simply download them and share them on your company’s intranet, website, or social media channels.

 User-generated video provides a simple way to produce authentic educational content that can upskill your community.

-It’s informal feel will allow for employees to connect and learn from each other in a candid and relatable way.
+Its informal feel will allow employees to connect and learn from each other in a candid and relatable way.